dfelinto/blender-manual/manual/editors/3dview/sidebar.rst

 ====

 Shows :doc:`Transform </scene_layout/object/editing/transform/introduction>` settings
-of the active objects.
+of the active object.

 Tool
 ====

-Show settings of the active tool and Workspace.
+Shows settings of the active tool and Workspace.

 View